iamronaldlaban/Bayesian-Matting/README.md

 <img src="R12.png" width="550">

 * Gradient error:
+Gradient errors are due to oversmoothing or erroneous discontinuities in the alpha matte (i.e. the gradient in the alpha matte diverges from the ground truth).
+Higher gradient error indicates that there is oversmoothening of the edges in the alpha matte when compared to the ground truth.
+Therefore the lesser the gradient error the better the quality of alpha matte.[2]

+The difference between the gradients of the computed alpha matte α and its ground truth α∗ is defined as the absolute difference between the normalized gradients of the alpha mattes at pixel i that we computed by convolving the mattes with first-order Gaussian derivative filters with variance σ.
+For these values we have taken the value of variance to be 0.5.

 <img src="ge.PNG" width="450">

 Following are some of the output obtain.(Images are taken from alphamatting.com)